 - Pin descriptions

-In summary, when you have identified the correct keywords you must apply them on your website, Pinterest account and in your blogs, everywhere you can.
+In summary, when you have identified the correct keywords apply them on your website, Pinterest account and in your blogs, everywhere you can.
 That is how you get found at the top of search and that helps you drive fresh new traffic to your website.
-Takes it from me as a Pinterest expert this is what it takes to win.

-If you’re not sure you’re doing it right on Pinterest then get help from a recognized expert who knows what they’re doing.
-If you want to get a serious ROI then you need to make an investment.
+If you’re not sure if you are doing it right on Pinterest or not then get help from a recognized expert who knows what they’re doing.
+If you want to get serious ROI then you need to make an investment.
 I highly recommend you take a course that is up to date because Pinterest makes changes all the time.
 What might work yesterday may not work today.
 There are rules you need to keep up with and features you want to make sure you are using to give you the best results your account deserves.

 If you want to earn more, you’ve got to learn more.